 The SEO toolbox

 You've got your keywords and you've now written your content but how are you going to know if your hard work is paying off?
-Let's dive into the our SEO toolbox and talk about what each tool can offer you.
+Let's dive into our SEO toolbox and talk about what each tool can offer you.

 I'll be including all links at the bottom of each section.